How to Become a Doctor: Real Steps, Real Talk, and Premed Advice You Actually Need

 Step 3: Conquer the MCAT (and Your Inner Doubt)

-Studying for the MCAT is also a chance to reinforce concepts that will be important in medical school.
+The MCAT isn’t just a test.
+It’s a gut check.
+Studying for it is also a chance to reinforce concepts that will matter in medical school.

 Action Steps: